bsoist/bsoist.github.io/_posts/2011-06-18-of-gods-and-men.md

 pdrp_attributionLocation:
   - end
 categories:
-  - Faith
-  - Family
+  - faith
-  - Freedom
+  - family
-  - Movies
+  - freedom
-  - Reviews
+  - movies
 ---
 A few months ago our son was in Philadelphia with a couple of his buddies and they decided to stop and see [Of Gods and Men][1]<img style="border: none !important; margin: 0px !important;" alt="" src="http://www.assoc-amazon.com/e/ir?t=&l=as2&o=1&a=B004LWZVWU&camp=217145&creative=399373" width="1" height="1" border="0" /> before returning home.
 He raved about the movie and insisted we go to see it as a family.
 It would only be available on Mothers’ Day so we set the idea aside until we made definite plans.